 Recently we went to Interaction 17’ and presented our speculative concept on free form gesture inputs.
 If you haven’t seen the talk yet, here is the link.
 It was impossible to unpack the entire concept in 8 minutes.
-Therefore, we would like to share a bit of our process and thinking behind the talk.
+So, we're sharing a bit of our process and thinking behind the talk here.

 Body interface and proprioception.